safderareepattamannil/colorcoder/_data/blog/2021-02-09-build-a-hacker-news-clone-in-react-part-1-introduction-to-the-world-of-react-1.md

 If you haven't read the first part, make sure you do that first,  **[click here](https://www.colorcoder.dev/react-hackernews-1)** !

+You can find the source code for this project at [Github](https://github.com/safderareepattamannil/hackernewclone-react-tutorial/tree/part-2).
+There is a different branch for each part incase you missed a semi-colon or bracket (which I tend to do whenever I follow a tutorial).

 ### Folder Structure

 ```